Antonio Avelar

-Jose Antonio Rodríguez Avelar (born August 25, 1958) is a Mexican former professional boxer in the flyweight division.
-He is a former WBC and Lineal flyweight Champion.
+Jose Antonio Rodríguez Avelar (August 25, 1958 – April 27, 2025) was a Mexican professional boxer in the flyweight division.
+He was a former WBC and Lineal flyweight Champion.

 Professional career

-In August 1980, Avelar won his first NABF Championship by Knocking out Alberto Morales.
+In August 1980, Avelar won his first NABF Championship by knocking out Alberto Morales.

 WBC Flyweight Championship

 In his second attempt, Avelar won the WBC and Lineal Flyweight titles by upsetting Shoji Oguma of Japan by T.K.O. in the seventh round.
 On July 25, 1987, Avelar lost his last bout to an undefeated Miguel Lora for the Colombian's WBC Bantamweight Championship.